 In accordance with GAAP, the basic financial statements are required to include the System (the primary government) and any separate component units that have a significant operational or financial relationship with the System.
-The System has not identified any component units that are required to be included in the basic financial statements in accordance with standards established in GASB Statement No. 61.
+The System has not identified any component units that are required to be included in the basic financial statements in accordance with standards.